quickfix-j/quickfixj/customising-quickfixj.md

 ### **Incompatible Data Types**

-Some incompatable changes have occurred in the evolution of the FIX protocol.
+Some incompatible changes have occurred in the evolution of the FIX protocol.
 For example see below changes to the type of **OrderQty (38)** :

 |FIX Version|Field Name|FIX Datatype|Base Type|QuickFIX/J Datatype|
 |---|---|---|---|---|